Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 The second diamond we settled on was a 2.01ct J color, VS2 clarity excellent cut round diamond in a platinum setting for $18,850.
 This one had a GIA certificate as well.
 This diamond was not as nice as the first choice, but still pretty nice.
 While it is an excellent cut, I did not like the large table (61% really is the extreme edge for excellent cuts) and I felt that didn’t help the color of the diamond.
 But overall it was a nice ring.

 It’s so nice when the jeweler actually offers nice diamonds.
 This way I can easily compare their offerings to diamonds I would recommend from online retailers and it’s comparing apples to apples.

 So let’s find a cushion cut to compare to the Fink’s stunner.
-Here is an equally stunning 2.02ct E color, SI1 clarity GIA certified cushion cut from James Allen for $18,560.
+Here is an equally stunning 2.02ct E color, SI1 clarity GIA certified cushion cut from James Alen for $18,560.
 If you add it to this solitaire setting, the total cost is $19,860.
 The ring will look virtually identical, yet the cost will be almost 30% less.

 Moving on to the round diamond, let’s take a look at something from Blue Nile.
-Here is a comparable 2.01ct J color, VS2 clarity excellent cut diamond for $12,305.
+Here is a comparable 2.01ct J color, VS2 clarity excellent cut diamond from Blue Nile for $12,305.
 It’s very similar, only the table is more in line with our recommendations.
 If you add this platinum solitaire setting, the price ends up being $12,935 for savings just over 30%.